[ Part 1: Case Studies | Part 2: Summary ]

 Half-time contract work, a fair chunk of it from universities and museums.

-Melanie has a PhD in molecular biology and has made two games about the human immune system: Immune Attack and Immune Defense.
-The latter in particular shows how white blood cells track and consume germs as a function of their membrane proteins.
+Melanie has a PhD in biochemistry.
+Her work in games is both pedagogical (evaluating Immune Attack for studies on learning & self-efficacy) and practical (developing Immune Defense, which shows how white blood cells track and consume germs as a function of their membrane proteins).

-She also founded and runs sciencegamecenter.org, a catalog of games that “take some bit of reality and play with it.”
+She also founded and runs sciencegamecenter.org, a catalog of games that “take some bit of reality, simulate it and then build a game around it.”

 An NIH research grant.